The Myth of Electronic Publishing

 supporters.

-I hope I have succeeded in convincing readers
+I hope this has succeeded in convincing readers

 of the need to make web sites clean and functional and to forget

-organization can choose between a site that staff and leaders
+organization can choose between a site that staff and managment

 think "looks good" and one that provides the maximum